nightscout/nightscout.github.io/docs/troubleshoot/connection_string.md

 </script>

+!!! note
+    If you migrated from mLab your username and database name should be identical.

 </br>

 - If you've just migrated to Atlas, try to use [this help page](../../update/stringhelp.html) to verify or recreate it.